eliasaronson/cuda-ml/README.md

 # cuda-ml
-Currently only a first prototype for ridge regression.
+Currently only a first prototype of ridge regression.